 Fresh meat is better given raw.
 In addition, provide some sort of roughage, wholemeal rusks, biscuits, dog meal.
 Fiber is necessary to help the passage of waste products through the intestine.

 Fish, milk, eggs and vegetables are other useful basic foods, but remember that any new food should be introduced gradually.
 A meal should be of roughly equal parts of meat and of vegetables and cereals for an adult dog.
-Variety is important, because that way you are more likely to ensure adequate supplies of vitamins and minerals.

 How much should I feed my dog?